Statement from the Quiet Lightning Board of Directors

 Last year, we piloted a program called QL Disruptors – those who are selected join our board of directors for one year, receiving voting powers and curating one of our shows.

-Effective immediately, we are opening up applications for a new round of Disruptors.
-This year we are prioritizing BIPOC and LGBTQIA+ applicants.
-Those who are selected will have an immediate voice in helping us shape the future of Quiet Lightning.
+We have recently brought on a new round of Disruptors.
+This year we prioritized BIPOC and LGBTQIA+ applicants, and the four people we selected – we encourage you to get to know them! – will have an immediate voice in helping us shape the future of Quiet Lightning.

 2. Restructuring our Board of Directors